NextGenIntelligence/CLBL/README.md

 Presumably, `boost::function` works as well, although I have not yet tested this.

-Several compile-time features are provided on a CLBL callable type, which is useful for template metaprogramming.
+A few template metaprogramming features are provided on a CLBL callable type.

 ```cpp
     using type1 = decltype(add1);